Minecraft Live: 2021

-Minecraft Live 2021 was held on the 16th of October 2021.
-It featured a live mob vote, like previous years, with the options consisting of the Copper Golem, the Glare, and the Allay, the last of which won the vote, as well as another Element Animation Studios musical short film opening the event, describing the features of the previous "The Caves & Cliffs Update Part 1" in song form.
-The show also announced the theme of the next major update, called "The Wild Update", which added a new biome, the mangrove forest, and an underground biome called the Deep Dark, which was originally planned for the, "Caves & Cliffs Update: Part 2".
+Minecraft Live 2021 was held on 16 October 2021.
+It featured a live Mob Vote, like previous years, with the options consisting of the Copper Golem, the Glare, and the Allay, the last of which won the vote.
+It also featured another Element Animation musical short film, a recap of the features of the previous "Caves & Cliffs: Part 1".
+The show also announced the theme of the next major update, called "The Wild Update", which added a new biome, the mangrove forest, and an underground biome called the Deep Dark, which was originally planned for the "Caves & Cliffs".